Degree: Master of Science (M.Sc.)

 Language requirements and certificates

 For the master's degree program in Mathematics, you need sufficient knowledge of German or English.
-Your German language skills must be at least level C1 and your English language skills at least level B2 of the Common European Framework of Reference for Languages (CEFR).
+It is therefore sufficient to prove that you can speak one of the two languages at the required level.
+Your knowledge of German must be at least level C1 and your knowledge of English at least level B2 of the Common European Framework of Reference for Languages (CEFR).

 Proof of sufficient German language skills